Best Drum Dampeners

 - inlay rings

-I won’t be covering much about such drum heads as I feel that they provide a very niche group of drummers.
+I won’t be covering much about such drum heads as these are suited only for a very niche group of drummers, nor are they a versatile option.

 These are only useful if there is specific type of sound you want from your drums – for example: low, flat sounding drums, or drums that emphasis sound of specific frequencies.